dbalan/rmm-cli/README.md

 queryTasks q = makeRequest (Method "rtm.tasks.getList") [("filter", q)]
 ```

 However, finishing this will take too long: The response structures RTM provides is complete bonkers.
-They are barely documented and I really am not interested in writing yet another CLI (not at the moment)
+They are barely documented and I really am not interested going through this pain just to write yet another CLI (not at the moment)

 for e.g: the response from queryTasks is this: